AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/ht-vlttool.md

 ---
 title: Het gereedschap VLT gebruiken
 seo-title: How to use the VLT Tool
-description: Het Jackrabbit FileVault-hulpprogramma (VLT) is ontwikkeld door de Apache Foundation die de inhoud van een Jackrabbit/AEM-instantie toewijst aan uw bestandssysteem
+description: Het Jackrabbit FileVault (VLT) is ontwikkeld door de Apache Foundation die de inhoud van een Jackrabbit/AEM-instantie toewijst aan uw bestandssysteem
 seo-description: The Jackrabbit FileVault tool (VLT) is developed by The Apache Foundation that maps the content of a Jackrabbit/AEM instance to your file system
 uuid: 579e7785-8b50-4366-b562-8e79b6451464
 contentOwner: Guillaume Carlino